bitzesty/ember-sqlite-adapter/README.md

 By the time we hit 1.0, you can then assume it is stable.

 Tested only with Ember CLI 2.5.1, Ember 2.5+ and Ember Data 2.5+.

+## Roadmap to Version 1.0

+[X] Make compatible with latest version of Ember and Ember Data [ ] Support all kinds of relationships
+[ ] Support for multiple databases
+[ ] Support all Ember Data actions
+[ ] Extensive support for custom queries

 ## Pre-requisites